 Long Acting Reversible Contraceptives (LARCs)

-Consultant Obstetrician and Gynaecologist at the Rotunda Hospital, Dr. Vicky O’Dwyer answers common questions related to contraceptives.
-In particular, in this section we will focus on questions on Long Acting Reversible Contraceptives.
+Dr. Vicky O’Dwyer, a Consultant Obstetrician and Gynaecologist at the Rotunda Hospital, answers common questions related to contraceptives.
+In particular, in this section we will focus on questions on Long Acting Reversible Contraceptives, also known as LARCs.

-Long Acting Reversible Contraceptives are those methods of contraception that do not depend on you remembering to take or use them to be effective – this is why they are the most effective reversible methods.
+Long Acting Reversible Contraceptives are those methods of contraception that do not depend on you remembering to take or use them every day/week/month to be effective – this is why they are the most effective reversible methods and are very useful if you are likely to forget to take contraception.
+This group includes the copper coil, the hormonal coil (also called IUS), the bar and the injection.

-The copper coil, also known as the IUCD, is a small T-shaped device covered in copper wire (coil).
+The copper coil is a small T-shaped device covered in copper wire (coil).
 It is a non-hormonal form of contraception.
-A trained doctor inserts it into the uterus.
-It is the copper that repels sperm, preventing entry into the uterus.
-It also prevents a possible fertilised egg from embedding in the womb.
+A trained doctor inserts it into the womb.
+It releases copper, which stops the sperm from reaching the egg.
+Copper also prevents a fertilised egg from settling into the womb.

 The copper coil is over 99% effective and you can also use it as a form of emergency contraception.
 It can last for 5-10 years before you need to have it removed or replaced.

-The copper coil doesn’t interrupt sex and also works as soon as it’s inserted.
+The copper coil doesn’t interrupt sex, it works as soon as it’s inserted.
 It is beneficial to those that struggle to remember to take the pill daily.
 However it doesn’t protect against sexually transmitted infections (STIs) so it is always a good idea to use a condom as well!

-- thinning of the uterine lining and therefore prevents a fertilised egg implanting.
+- thinning the lining of the womb and therefore prevents a fertilised egg from settling into the womb.

-- It also stops the sperm from entering and reaching the egg.
+- It also stops the sperm from reaching the egg.

 The IUS is more than 99% effective and can also reduce the pain, the flow and the length of your periods.
 For this reason it may be inserted for the treatment of heavy periods.
 It doesn’t interrupt sex and it can stay in place until the menopause if inserted after the age of 45.
+There are three different kinds of hormone coil available in Ireland: Mirena, Kyleena and Jaydess.
 In general, depending on the device, the IUS lasts for around 3-8 years.

 It doesn’t protect against STIs and can also cause some spotting for around 6 months after insertion.

-The insertion of a coil is not painless: Local anesthetics or general anesthesia can be used if you find the process to uncomfortable, so you should discuss your options with your nurse or doctor.
-If on the day of the insertion you find the process too uncomfortable, you can absolutely stop.
+The insertion of a coil can be uncomfortable: Local anesthetics or general anesthesia can be used if you find the process too uncomfortable.
+Your nurse or doctor will discuss these options before the insertion.
+They will also give you a prescription for pain medications to use before and after the insertion if you need to.
+If, on the day of the insertion, you find the process too uncomfortable, you can absolutely stop.

 It’s very rare that it falls out.
 It may happen in someone who has very heavy periods.